 - Default terms

-An unsigned contract between the parties is mostly useless.
-We advise clients to utilize an online esignature platform for collecting the parties signatures to their services agreements.
-Esignatures obtained through an esignature program are legally valid on almost all contracts.
-For more bang for your buck, use a CRM program or accounting software program like Quickbooks to automate your client intake process and send out service contracts through that mechanism.
+The reality?
+An unsigned contract between two parties is mostly useless.
+But you can easily use an online e-signature platform to collect all parties' signatures for your services agreements.
+E-signatures that you obtain through an e-signature program are legally valid on almost all contracts.
+Want more bang for your buck?
+Use a CRM program or accounting software program like QuickBooks or FreshBooks to automate your client intake process and send out service contracts.

 - At-will employment vs. employment for a term